kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 - Reserve an IP address.
 - Create a DNS entry for the reserved IP address.
 - Generate a TLS certificate.
-- Install Kyma on the GKE cluster
+- Install Kyma on the GKE cluster.
 - Test Kyma installation
 - Ensure to clean up all provisioned resources, also in case of an error.